On October 17, a new security release of Drupal 5.3 came out to fix some potential issues with Drupal 5.2.

 Thanks to Artisan Numerique, here is a better method, described as a series of shell commands

-Updated again: A better version of the above script, dvu (Drupal Version Upgrade) is attached to this article.
-To use it just invoke it, and it will tell you the syntax.
+A better version of the above script, dvu (Drupal Version Upgrade) is attached to this article.
+To use it just invoke it without any arguments, and it will tell you the syntax.
 You have to know your present version, and the version you should upgrade to, and the directory where Drupal resides.
 This now works with Drupal 6 LTS, Drupal 7, and Drupal 8.